erikpr1994/peakHealth/docs/features/premium-routine-management/feature-overview.md

 2. **Intelligent Recommendations**: AI-powered phase calculation with user control
 3. **Date-Driven Planning**: Seasons are anchored to specific target dates
 4. **Phase-Based Structure**: Training is organized into logical phases with specific purposes
+5. **Week-Based Progression**: Phases progress automatically by calendar weeks
-5. **Routine Integration**: Existing routines are assigned to phases, not created from scratch
+6. **Routine Integration**: Existing routines are assigned to phases, not created from scratch
-6. **Calendar Integration**: Training plans integrate with the calendar for race scheduling and progress tracking
+7. **Calendar Integration**: Training plans integrate with the calendar for race scheduling and progress tracking
-7. **Platform Integration**: Leverages data from Strava, Garmin Connect, and other fitness platforms
+8. **Platform Integration**: Leverages data from Strava, Garmin Connect, and other fitness platforms
+9. **User Management Types**: Support for both self-managed and trainer-managed users
+10. **Progressive Complexity**: Beginner, intermediate, and expert modes with feature disclosure
+11. **Professional Collaboration**: Integration with health professionals through professional platform
+12. **Different Interfaces**: Separate interfaces for planning vs. execution with context-aware information

 ## System Architecture